NixOS/nix/src/nix/flake.md

 * `ref`: A Git or Mercurial branch or tag name.

-Finally, some attribute are typically not specified by the user, but can occur in *locked* flake references and are available to Nix code:
+Finally, some attributes are typically not specified by the user, but can occur in *locked* flake references and are available to Nix code:

 * `revCount`: The number of ancestors of the commit `rev`.